Studies Warned Illinois Legalization Demand Could Not Be Met By Current Supply – Now May Be Too Late

 This is one of the greatest fears patients have, and could easily have the unintended effect of invigorating the illicit market, thus funneling tax revenue away from the state as people seek less desirable avenues for relief.
 Adding insult to injury, in other states, there are efforts aimed at removing consumers’ ability to grow their own medicine.

-If you Grow, They Will Go: There is Plenty Opportunity For Everyone
+If you Grow, They Will Go: There is Plenty of Opportunity For Everyone

 Demand has not failed to outstrip supply in California, Colorado, Michigan, and Canada, with Canada burning through a 200,000-pound surplus in just six days.4,5 Patients feel it can happen in Illinois as well, prompting the conversation about legislative options and possible alternatives.